4 WAYS YOU CAN HELP US GET JUSTICE

 Dear Sir/Madam,

 I hope this letter finds you well.
-I am writing to request that the Department for
+I am writing to request that the Department for Education upholds its promise to incorporate Black British history into the National Curriculum, particularly the history and impact of the Home Office Scandal.

-We respectfully urge the Department to take the necessary steps to make the study
+We respectfully urge the Department to take the necessary steps to make the study of this subject mandatory in schools across the country, helping to raise awareness of these important issues and furthering the conversation about racial equality.

 Thank you for your attention to this matter.
-I look forward to your response and hope
+I look forward to your response and hope that you will take action to fulfil this vital promise.

 Yours faithfully,